kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \textrm{specific weight}=\textrm{weight}/\textrm{Volume}\\
 $$

-The specific weight is represented by the Greek letter $\gamma$ (gamma).
-If a quantity of fluid has a weight $s$ and a volume $V$, its specific weight can be expressed as
+The specific weight is represented by the Greek letter gamma ($\gamma$).
+If a quantity of fluid has a weight $w$ and a volume $V$, its specific weight is

 $$
 \gamma=w/V